jperdior/fever-challenge/README.md

 The project is structured in 3 folders:
 - **api**: Files related with the Flask application itself, bootstraps the services and initializes the endpoint
 - **contexts**: Here are the different bounded contexts, in this case there's just an events bounded context.
 In each context there's a folder for each layer.
-    - **Application**: Here's the use cases for the events context
+    - **Application**: Here's the use cases for the events context and I would place also commands, queries and handlers in case cqrs is used or there are domain events to be handled.
     - **Domain**: Here's the aggregate root, value objects, and needed interfaces
-    - **Infrastrucure**: Here's the implementation of the persistence repository, the cache repository, and the event provider
+    - **Infrastructure**: Here's the implementation of the persistence repository, the cache repository, and the event provider
     - **Presentation**: Here's the controllers in charge of transforming the data to adequate responses
 - **shared**: In this folder I put all things that could be used in any contexts, such as the aggregate root base class and the date range value object